AnTheMaker/HotDocs/README.md

 I know.
 Maybe I come up with a better soulution to do this in the future.
 Stay tuned!

 ### What techniques are used under the hood?
-Just JQuery and Bulma.
+Just jQuery and Bulma.
 That's it.

 ### Why did you made this?
 I wanted to have a simple way to create good looking API Documentations for my projects without hard-coding everything.